EMDR Therapy for trauma & abuse in Seattle, WA

 Sometimes talk therapy isn't enough.

-I treat trauma and abuse using EMDR, which stands for Eye Movement Desensitizing and Reprocessing.
+One way that we are trained to treat trauma and abuse is by using EMDR, which stands for Eye Movement Desensitizing and Reprocessing.
 This evidence-based therapy can help resolve painful life patterns by changing the way negative memories are stored in the brain and body.

 Developed in the 1980s, EMDR has a history of treatment and extensive research and is currently used by over 70,000 practitioners worldwide.
 It typically works much faster and more deeply than traditional talk therapy.
 To date, EMDR therapy has helped literally millions of people of all ages relieve many types of psychological stress.

 Some people find the name intimidating since it suggests that eye movements are necessary.
 In fact, they are not often used anymore.
 Others worry about what exactly is meant by “desensitization.”

 Dr. Francine Shapiro, who first discovered EMDR, has actually been quoted as saying that she wishes that the approach had instead been named “reprocessing therapy,” since this is what is essentially occurring when healing takes place.

 Based on what we now know about the human brain’s ability to change, grow, and heal itself (which is often referred to as neuroplasticity), it seems that EMDR sets up the brain to rewire or reprocess itself with updated, healthy beliefs.

 In EMDR therapy, you and your therapist will determine which past experiences linger in your brain and body and produce unprocessed emotions like fear and guilt.
 Other problem-causing elements your therapist may find include body memory, which can present as muscle tension, panic, or a racing heartbeat, and false negative beliefs, such as “I’m in danger” or “What happened to me was my fault.”